WingsLikeEagles/jenkins_docker/README.md

 `docker run --rm -v /var/run/docker.sock:/var/run/docker.sock -v jenkins_home:/var/jenkins_home -p 8080:8080 --name jenkins localhost:myjenkins:2.277.4-lts`

 # Password
-When I tried to log in for the first time the admin account password was not displayed in the console.
+When I tried to log in for the first time the admin account password was not displayed in the console (and all the defaults I tried failed).
 This was annoying.
 I found that I needed to do the following:
 1. Set the "useSecurity" to "false"
   a. `docker exec -it jenkins /bin/bash`
   b. `sed -i 's/useSecurity>true</useSecurity>false</g' /var/jenkins_home/config.xml`